osefatul/fullstack-twitter/README.md

 [Headless UI](https://headlessui.dev) is one of a UI styled components based library to integrate designs with tailwind css.

 We Used Headless UI for our comment modal.
+[update..]I removed headless UI and designed myslef a modal that was appropriate for our project.